ioccc-src/mkiocccentry/jparse/json_util_README.md

 	file.json	JSON file to parse (- ==> read from stdin)
 ```

-It could be argued the default for `-I stuff` should be tab or 2 spaces or something else.
-We do not want to indent too far for reasonable levels of JSON.
-2 spaces might be too little
-while tab and 8 spaces might be too much.

 Additional command line options may be added.

 For example, one might wish to add additional command line options to vary the